Vaccine storage and transportation

 This document explains how vaccine can be managed in the cold chain when stored in chilly bins and provides information and results from tests of current and alternative cold chain equipment and processes used for mobile/offsite immunisations.
 The packing protocol details best practice guidelines arising from the products tested as part of the COOL Project.
 Providers using alternative packing methods and equipment can continue to do so provided that the National Standards for Vaccine Storage and Transportation for Immunisation Providers 2017 (2nd Edition) are adhered to.

-If you are a cold chain lead for your provider or just interested in knowing more about cold chain, then why not complete the online Vaccine Storage and Transportation course?
-There is no charge and will take only about an hour to complete.
-Just follow this link - https://lmsnew.conectus.org.nz.
+If you are a cold chain lead for your provider or interested in knowing more about cold chain, you can complete the free, 1-hour, online Vaccine Storage and Transportation course.
+Follow this link: https://lmsnew.conectus.org.nz.
 If you have any queries please contact [email protected] or telephone the education administration team on 0800 882 873.